WHAT IS THE PREHOSPITAL CARE PROGRAMME?

 HOW TO APPLY?

-Currently the PCP is only open to medical and nursing students from King's College London, unfortunately do to medical insurance reasons, we do not currently offer observation shifts to midwifery/other AHP students, intercalating or visiting students.
+The PCP is only open to medical and nursing students from King's College London.
+Due to medical insurance reasons, we do not currently offer observation shifts to midwifery/other AHP students, visiting students, KCL students intercalating externally or external students intercalating at KCL.

-To apply to the PCP, please click on the appropriate link below:
+To make a new application to the PCP, please click on the appropriate link below:

 BECOME A PARAMEDIC MENTOR